GaoLei-bio/SV_calling/Readme.txt

 Fei lab (http://bioinfo.bti.cornell.edu/)
 Version 1.1
 Date: 07/04/2020
-This pipeline is designed to detect structural variations (SVs) between high-quality genomes of 2 closely related species/variaties.
+This pipeline is designed to detect structural variants (SVs) between high-quality genomes of two closely related species/varieties.
-One is called Reference genome, the other one is Query genome.
+One is called Reference genome, the other is Query genome.

 SV_calling.sh:
 Step 1.
 Genome alignment by minimap2
 Step 2.
 Unique anchor/alignment detection
 Step 3.
-SV calling based on genome comparison, and then Filtering by illumina reads mapping
+SV calling based on genome comparison, and then filtering by Illumina read mapping

 SV_PacBio.sh (Optional):
-Step 4: Combining indels called by pacbio read mapping
+Step 4: Combining indels called by PacBio read mapping

 ####################################################################
 How to run:
 Please (1) copy all scripts to path_to_SV_calling_script (absolute path);
-       (2) put all inputs in current directory;
+       (2) put all inputs in working directory;
        (3) install all dependencies

 Step 1-3: